 To make it easier, print out cards to hand out to guests at all events.
 Also, include the hashtag on place settings at any tables, such as at your rehearsal dinner.
 The idea is to keep the hashtag in the front of all the guests' minds.

-If you want to get creative, do custom decorations at each event that feature your hashtag.
+If you want to get creative, do custom decorations such as vibrant posters at each event that feature your hashtag.
 A sign at the entrance to the event works well and it looks nice too.

 Use Hashtag Reminder Cards